StereoKit/StereoKit/docs/Pages/Reference/Sound/ReadSamples.md

 |Single[]& samples|A pre-allocated buffer to read the samples             into!
 This function will stop reading when this buffer is full,              or when it runs out of unread samples.|
 |RETURNS: int|Returns the number of samples that were read from the stream's buffer and written to the provided sample buffer.|

-This will read samples from the sound stream, starting from the first unread sample.
-Check UnreadSamples for how many samples are available to read.